Skip to main content

 Image used with permission by copyright holder

 A historical treasure, this book compiles recipes from scores of Black cooks that went overlooked or ignored for two centuries.
-Not only does the dense book reveal the colossal impact the Black community has had on American cuisine, it pulls from remarkable sources, such as a servant’s journal.
+Not only does the dense book reveal the colossal impact the Black community has had on American cuisine, but it also pulls from remarkable sources, such as a servant’s journal.
 The book reveals the enormous creativity, style, and efficiency of the cooks despite their lack of access to the bounty much of the rest of the country took for granted.

 Larousse Gastronomique by Librairie Larousse